sbtourist/nimrod/README.md

 This will start the Nimrod server and log processing.

+Logs can be pre-registered at startup by providing a *nimrod.properties* file in the same directory you start Nimrod, and containing the *nimrod.logs* property with a comma-separated list of log paths with related intervals, as follows:

+    nimrod.logs = log1:interval1,log2:interval2, ...

 Please note that Nimrod must be started on the same computer hosting the logs to listen to and process.

 ## Log

-Nimrod only requires you to register the logs you want to listen and process, by issuing the following request:
+You can register the logs you want to listen to and process, by issuing the following request:

     POST /logs?file=:log_file&interval=:listen_interval

 You have to provide the path of the log file, and the milliseconds interval among subsequent log reads: Nimrod will return a JSON object with the log numeric identifier, which you will use later to query for metrics.

+You can query for registered logs too:

+    GET /logs

 Then, start logging your metrics in the Nimrod-specific format, providing the following information in square brackets: